NextFaze/power-adapters/README.md

 * Presenting a loading indicator to give the user feedback on progress
 * Allow the user to page through results
 * Handle and present errors as they occur
-* Dispatch change notifications to your adapter so your `RecyclerView` or `ListView` can present content changes in real-time.
+* Dispatch change notifications to your adapter so your `RecyclerView` or `ListView` can react to content changes

 Power Data aims to simplify this by encapsulating the above concerns into a single object: `Data<T>`.
 In doing so, it allows you to retain one object when a config change occurs, like an orientation change.
 This way you don't need to reload or parcel/unparcel all of your list results when that occurs.
+The `Data<T>` object comprises much of the repetitive asynchronous UI "glue" code you'd otherwise have to write (and debug) yourself.

 This library provides `Data` implementations that cover some of the most common use cases, as well as basic adapters for connecting your `Data` instances to your `RecyclerView` or `ListView`.